Undergraduate Student Support & Fees

 UK undergraduate Degree Students

-SOAS will charge £9000 for new entrants in the 2012/13 academic year.
-The fee for pre-2012 entrants will be £3,465.
-For more details, see the Registry fees section of our website
+SOAS will charge £9000 for new entrants in the 2016/17 academic year.
+For more details, see the Registry fees section of our website.

 Loan for fees: